Lancartian/cc-bank/README.md

 ### Currency Minting Process

 1. **Prepare Signed Books**:
-   - Have a worker (player) create books and sign them with denominations
+   - Have a worker (player) create books and sign them
-   - Example: Write "100 Credit Note - Serial #001" and sign
+   - **Name each book with its denomination value** (e.g., "1 Token", "5 Credits", "100 Notes")
+   - The system extracts the first number from the book's display name
+   - Examples: "5 Credits", "10 Dollar Bill", "100", "my 50 note" all work
-   - Place signed books in the server's mint chest (default: bottom side)
+   - Place all signed books in the server's MINT chest (connected via wired modem)
-   - Each denomination should go in its corresponding chest

 2. **Mint Currency**:
    - Open management console
    - Login with master password
    - Navigate to "Mint Currency"
-   - Select denomination and enter amount to mint
-   - Press "Mint Currency" button
+   - Press "Process Mint Chest" button
-   - System will scan chest and register all valid signed books with their NBT hashes
+   - System automatically:
+     * Scans all books in the MINT chest
+     * Parses denomination from each book's display name
+     * Registers each book's NBT hash in the currency database
+     * Sorts books into appropriate denomination chests
+     * Reports total amount minted and number of books processed

 3. **Verification**:
    - Each signed book's NBT hash is recorded in currency database